Similar to Darwin, we view variance as the true reality, while the average is a more abstract concept.

 This approach ensures that:

 - A unified statistical model is applied to estimate the total claim amount per policy within a policy year, accounting for the actual exposure of each policy.
-There are no separate models for the probability of a claim (frequency) and claim size—severity.

 What it is important here, it’s the net variance that one can’t mitigate alone.
 Think about that and use it to YouR own advantage.